Minimizing Oracle-Structured Composite Functions: Convergence

 Next we investigate the convergence of OSMM numerically.
 Here and throughout this paper, we use a Tesla V100-SXM2-32GB-LS GPU with 32 gigabytes of memory to evaluate $f$ and $\nabla f$ via PyTorch, and an Intel Xeon E5-2698 v4 2.20 GHz CPU to compute the tentative iterates via CVXPY and for any baselines.

 \paragraph{Problem formulation.} We consider an instance of the Kelly gambling problem~\cite[\S 4]{BoydVand04} \cite{kelly2011new,busseti2016risk}, \BEQ \EEQ where $x \in \reals^n$ is the variable, and $r_i \in \reals^n_+$, $i=1,\ldots,N$, $\pi \in \reals^N_+$ are the problem data, with $\sum_{i=1}^N \pi_i =1$.
-Here $x_j$ is the fraction of our wealth we put on bet $j$, $(r_i)_j$ gives the return of bet $j$ with outcome $i$, and $\pi_i$ is the probability of outcome $i$.
-To put the Kelly gambling problem into our oracle-structured form, we take $f$ to be the objective in~\eqref{e-kelly}, and $g$ to be the indicator function of the constraints, in this case the probability simplex.
+Details about the Kelly gambling problem and what the variable and data represent can be found in~\S\ref{subsec:experiment-kelly}.
+To put problem \eqref{e-kelly} into our oracle-structured form, we take $f$ to be the objective in~\eqref{e-kelly}, and $g$ to be the indicator function of the constraints, in this case the probability simplex.

-\paragraph{Problem instance.} Our problem instance has $n=1{,}000$ bets and $N = 1{,}000{,}000$ possible outcomes.
-Note that simply storing the returns $r_i$, which are dense in this instance, requires roughly four gigabytes, causing most existing solvers to struggle, as we will soon see.
-More detail about the Kelly gambling problem, and how the data were chosen, can be found in~\S\ref{subsec:experiment-kelly}.
-This problem instance requires 4,800 seconds to solve using MOSEK~\cite{mosek}, a high performance commercial solver, with accuracy set to its lower value.
+\paragraph{Problem instance.} Our problem instance has $n=100$ bets and $N = 1{,}000{,}000$ possible outcomes.
+How the data were generated can also be found in~\S\ref{subsec:experiment-kelly}.
+This problem instance requires 400 seconds to solve using MOSEK~\cite{mosek}, a high performance commercial solver, with accuracy set to its lower value.

 \paragraph{Results.} We solve~\eqref{e-kelly} by OSMM with rank $r \in \{0,20,50\}$ and memory $M \in \{1,20,50\}$, a total of nine choices of algorithm parameters.
 The choices $r=0$ and $M=1$ correspond to using no estimate of curvature, and no memory, respectively.
-OSMM is run for 100 iterations for each combination of $r$ and $M$; $x^{k+1/2}$ and $L_k$ are computed using ECOS.
-The results are shown in figure~\ref{fig:convergence_example} and table~\ref{tab:example_time_details}.
-The optimal objective value is -0.079.
+OSMM is run for 100 iterations for each combination of $r$ and $M$; $x^{k+1/2}$ and $L_k$ are computed using ECOS~\cite{Domahidi2013ecos}.
 Figure~\ref{fig:convergence_example} shows the convergence of OSMM, in terms of iterations (the left column) and elapsed time (the right column).
 The top row shows the true suboptimality $h(x^k) - h^\star$, which of course we do not know when the algorithm is running, since we do not know $h^\star$.
 The middle row shows the gap $h(x^k)- L_k$ (which we do know as the algorithm runs).
 The bottom row shows the RMS value of the optimality condition residual, \ie, the left-hand side of~\eqref{stopping_criterion_3}.

-We see that rank values $r=20$ and $r=50$, and memory values $M=1$ or $M=20$ yield the fastest convergence.
-We have observed similar results in many other problems.
-The default choices in OSMM are $r=20$, $M=20$.